 In this category of injury, while the only ostensible difference between this type of injury and trauma is that it occurs over multiple work shifts rather than one, there are many fine points to be aware of and tripped up by.
 The major types of occupational illness in the federal office are three fold: Emotional conditions (Anxiety, Depression, etc.), Repetitive Strain (Carpal Tunnel Syndrome, Tendinitis, chronic strains, etc.), and Chronic Obstructive Pulmonary disease or multiple chemical sensitivity, which can be caused be many different airborne contaminants.

 Each of these families of conditions has spawned an extensive legal and medical literature.
 In this brief series, I will focus on injuries and legal issues specific to professional, technical and managerial employees.
-In the present context, we will begin with an analysis of emotional conditions, which not many federal employee attorneys currently handle, but which are a specialty of Pines Federal.
+In the present context, we will begin with an analysis of emotional conditions, which not many federal employee attorneys currently handle, but which are a specialty of The Law Offices of Eric L. Pines, PLLC.

 Many, many misconceptions exist about what types of work situations the FECA and its’ regulations cover concerning emotional conditions, and what they do not.
 For example, if you are dissatisfied or made anxious over not receiving a promotion or a particular work schedule, those emotional reactions are considered ‘self-generated’ or outside of the normal course of work, and therefore will likely be denied by OWCP.
 However, there are nonetheless a whole host of issues and workplace situations that are covered under the Act that generate Anxiety, Depression and other mental health conditions.